Snow-cannon/CS571-Finance-Sentiment/README.md

 Final project for CS571 focused on financial statements and news sentiment of 60 companies from different sectors.

+Link to live site, hosted on Render: https://cs571-finance-sentiment.onrender.com/

+*Please note*: The site is hosted on the free tier, and must spin up if it has not been used for 15 mins.
+It also is very slow at serving data, so expect it to run very slow.

 ## Repository Structure

 All development and commands should run from within the `app` folder.